 Some of the fastest execution speed in the forex online broker industry is available with IC Markets.
 IC Markets place their fibre optic cable technology at Equinox data centres near major forex trading centres.
 This placement means they can achieve order execution completion of under 40ms.
 Fast execution is imperative for IC Markets as they only offer the basic risk management tools all forex brokers offer.
 Without the fast execution speed and low latency that IC Markets achieve your trades could be at risk of ‘slippage’ which can impact your ability to trade confidently.

-The infrastructure behind IG Markets trading infrastructure is not spoken about on their website.
-However, IG Markets do provide statistics in relation to their slippage performance which is a good indication of their trading speeds.
+The infrastructure behind IG trading infrastructure is not spoken about on their website.
+However, IG does provide statistics about their slippage performance which is a good indication of their trading speeds.

 Looks at the table what needs to be understood is that the ‘stop’ slippage should be low (i.e. closer to 100%) and the ‘limit’ slippage should be higher (i.e. close to %0).
-IG Markets use algorithms that use ‘asymmetric’ logic when executing trades which helps them achieve ideal execution levels.
+IG uses algorithms that use ‘asymmetric’ logic when executing trades which helps them achieve ideal execution levels.

-IG Markets also publish their rejection levels.
-Rapid price changes and varying levels of liquidity can determine if you trade will be successful.
-Remember that IG Markets are a market maker which means they only hold so much liquidity of each currency at one time.
-This may mean if you are trading high volumes of a currency pair, IG Markets may not have necessary volumes of liquidity to execute your trade.
+IG also publish their rejection levels.
+Rapid price changes and varying levels of liquidity can determine if your trade will be successful.
+Remember that IG is a market maker which means they only hold so much liquidity of each currency at one time.
+This may mean if you are trading high volumes of a currency pair, IG may not have necessary volumes of liquidity to execute your trade.

-IG Markets allow you to mage rejection risks through the following
+IG allows you to mage rejection risks through the following

-While the above are all tools IG Markets when it comes to execution speed, IG Markets also have some risk management tools that IC Markets do not offer.
+While the above are all tools IG when it comes to execution speed, IG also has some risk management tools that IC Markets do not offer.
 The main tools are guaranteed stop-loss order.
-This tool allows you to set your sell price for a small fee and IG Market can guarantee this price when you go short.
+This tool allows you to set your sell price for a small fee and IG can guarantee this price when you go short.

 It is worth noting that neither broker offer guaranteed negative balance protection.
 Instead, both brokers offer a margin call system or minimum balance protection.
 This system is a series of warnings that your account funds are below specified margin limits.
-The idea of the notifications is to give you an opportunity to add more funds to your account or sell some of your positions.
+The idea of the notifications is to allow you to add more funds to your account or sell some of your positions.

 It is important to understand why each broker have such different approaches when it comes to speed and execution.
 Speed is very important to IC Markets because they offer an environment similar to an ECN broker.
 Foreign exchange prices are constantly changing and any lags during trade execution may mean the price you buy or sell might not match the advertised price.
 This can result in slippage.

 The following trading platforms are available with IC Markets.
 MetaTrader 4 (MT4), MetaTrader 5 (MT5) and cTrader.
-IG Markets also offer MT4 (along with their own platforms).
+IG also offer MT4 (along with their proprietary platforms).